Vllorrii/EnGen/README.md

 # EnGen
-A DirectX 11 game engine
+A DirectX 11 game engine for Windows desktop.